 Drying is one of the most performed industrial processes, and people have been drying materials since fire was discovered.
-Since it is such an old and important process there are numerous methods of industrial drying, but selecting the correct one is essential for producing a high quality end product.
+Since it is such an old and important process, numerous industrial drying methods exist, but selecting the correct one is essential for producing a high-quality end product.

-Choosing the wrong type of dryer technology can lead to problems with the material, including being burnt, or not fully dried due to lower drying efficiencies.
+Choosing the wrong type of dryer technology can lead to problems with the material, including being burnt or not fully dried due to lower drying efficiencies.
 Some materials will clump when dried incorrectly, melt if exposed to too hot of a temperature, or rot and spoil if not dried completely.
-Some dryers can perform additional processing along with the drying, and if this is not done the product can be ruined.
+Some dryers can perform additional processing along with the drying; if this is not done, the product can be ruined.

-Belt dryers are not able to dry thoroughly to the lower residual moistures that other dryers can reach, and because the material is stationary on the belt there is an inconsistent level of drying where the surface has been dried but inner layers which were not exposed retain their moisture.
-Trying to fix this by increasing temperatures or residence time can result in the top layer burning by the time the inner layers do dry.
+Belt dryers cannot dry thoroughly to the lower residual moistures that other dryers can reach, and because the material is stationary on the belt, there is an inconsistent drying level where the surface has been dried, but inner layers that were not exposed retain their moisture.
+Trying to fix this by increasing temperatures or residence time can result in the top layer burning when the inner layers dry.

-Belt dryers also often have a higher operation and maintenance costs than other dryers, since the belt will wear out and needs constant adjustment to keep the tension correct.
-Material will fall under the belt and while being conveyed and need to be cleaned before build up causes sanitation and abrasion issues.
+Belt dryers also often have higher operation and maintenance costs than other dryers since the belt will wear out and needs constant adjustment to keep the tension correct.
+The material will fall under the belt and, while being conveyed, needs to be cleaned before build-up causes sanitation and abrasion issues.
 Belt dryers have also been attributed to several combustible dust explosions ignited by the friction heat of the belt.

 Fluid Bed Dryers

 Another popular type of industrial dryer is the fluid bed dryer, which can be either static or vibrating.
-The fluid bed dryer works by moving material over a perforated plate using blowing air underneath.
+The fluid bed dryer moves material over a perforated plate by blowing air underneath.
 This air causes the material to behave in a fluidized state, allowing it to flow and behave like a liquid.
-When the air is heated, it is able to fully envelop each particle of the material being dried, ensuring it is even and consistent with no hot spots or materials remaining wet.
+When heated air can fully envelop each particle of the dried material, ensuring it is even and consistent with no hot spots or materials remaining wet.
 Adding vibrations helps to fluidize and move otherwise stubborn materials and increases efficiencies.